yuicer/blog/docs/_post/daily-tip2.md

 1. excepting setting `output.libraryTarget: 'umd',`, you need also set `output.globalObject: this` [globalObject](https://webpack.js.org/configuration/output/#outputglobalobject) [wtf?

-2. to avoid annoying `default` below you need to add `libraryExport: 'default'` to solve this
+2. to avoid annoying `default` below you need to add `output.libraryExport: 'default'` to solve this

 ```js
 import xxx from 'xxx'